FAQ - THE INFECTION CONTROL AWARENESS TRAINING COURSE

 Infection control prevents or stops the spread of infections and it's one of the top priorities for health care organisations.

-Infection control is so much more important now than ever because bacteria and germs can spread at an uncontrollable speed and ensuring strict infection control prevention and best practices is essential for the health and wellbeing of patients, visitors and staff.
+Everyone must understand the importance of Infection control so much more now than ever because bacteria and germs can spread at an uncontrollable speed and ensuring strict infection control prevention and best practices is essential for the health and wellbeing of patients, visitors and staff.
 In order to protect themselves and others, it's important that everyone regularly washes their hands and minimises interaction with others if they feel ill.
 Staff should also wear adequate PPE in a correct manner, such as aprons, masks and gloves.

 How long does an infection control certificate last?